 Construction is Underway at the Larz Anderson Park Lagoon Area

 Construction has begun on the various structures around the lagoon.
 A temporary construction fence has been erected around the work area.
 Some dewatering (temporary lowering of the water within the lagoon) is underway to assist with the re-construction of the three main structures.
 The footbridge has been completely removed and the causeway is currently being removed.
-During the week of March 29, 2021, the tempietto will also be removed.

 The contractor will begin reconstruction of the three structures, starting with the footbridge, then causeway, then tempietto.
 Work will likely progress simultaneously between the three, as different trades perform their work.
 The work on the footbridge and causeway will be “cast in place” concrete work, meaning the contractor will build formwork on site, then place new concrete within these forms to re-construct the replacement features.
 They will be replicated to match the former structures.
 The tempietto will be re-constructed through a combination of cast in place concrete and “pre-cast” concrete.
 Pre-casting is typically performed at an off-site location, in this case at a factory that specializes in highly detailed architectural work.
 They will create molds based on the various components of the existing tempietto and use a 3-D electronic model to create a replica of the existing structure.
 Our design team has reviewed various finishes of the existing structure, to best match them with the new pre-cast components.
 Once the cast in place stairs and walls are completed, the precast components will be delivered to the site and erected in place to re-build the tempietto from the ground up.

 Construction Set to Begin at Larz Anderson Park’s Lagoon Area